Package labelling and leaflets

 Permanent exemptions for marketed medicinal products

 The Icelandic Medicines Agency can under extraordinary circumstances grant permanent exemptions from requirements made to packaging of medicinal products that have an Icelandic marketing authorisation and are marketed.
-Applications for permanent exemptions are only considered when:
+Applications for permanent exemptions are only considered:

 • In cases where the medicinal product is authorised to treat a rare disease the Icelandic Medicines Agency can grant a permanent exemption that allows for the language of the packaging labelling and/or packaging leaflet to be in English or Nordic language (excluding Finnish).
 In assessing whether the medicinal product is indicated to treat a rare disease the Icelandic Medicines Agency relies on the definition put forth in regulation (EC) No. 141/2000 on orphan medicinal products.
-See further on the EMA website.
 The package leaflet is always required to be accessible in Icelandic on the Icelandic Product Catalogue Sérlyfjaskrá

 • To protect public health the Icelandic Medicines Agency is authorised under extraordinary circumstances to grant a permanent exemption to the obligation that certain particulars should appear on the labelling and in the package leaflet.
 With the same aim, the Icelandic Medicines Agency is authorised to grant a permanent exemption to the obligation that the labelling and the package leaflet must be in Icelandic, where the medicinal product is not delivered to the patient for self treatment or owner or holder of an animal in cases of veterinary medicinal products.
 The package leaflet is always required to be accessible in Icelandic on the Icelandic Product Catalogue Sérlyfjaskrá.